 A generous donation from David Anstice has made it possible for 10 influential leaders to undertake the MBA.
 Read their stories.

-The Anstice MBA Scholarship for Community Leadership assists emerging leaders in community organisations to acquire world class business and management skills.
-This scholarship is valued at over $60,000 for up to three years for a student enrolled part-time.
+The Anstice MBA Scholarship for Community Leadership, valued at over $70,000, assists emerging leaders in community organisations to acquire world class business and management skills by completing the part-time MBA.

 “The purpose of this scholarship is very simple: I care about educational opportunity, and I wish to give back - in this case by providing educational support to someone who can make a difference in the not-for-profit sector,” said Mr Anstice.